some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Strings are encoded using Unicode and are terminated with a “\0”-character despite having a fixed length.
-The length of the string (this includes the “\0”) in Bytes has to be specified in the interface definition.
+The length of the string (this includes the “\0”) in bytes has to be specified in the interface definition.
 Fill unused space using “\0”.

 .. feat_req:: 🎯
     :id: feat_req_someip_234